pudly/schmopera-hugo/content/articles/talking-with-singers-douglas-williams.md

 That's the power of the anti-hero.
 To be enthralled and conflicted by someone who is so sexy and so corrupt.
 It's easy to do a production of Don Giovanni the monster.
 It's harder but a more incisive portrayal, I think, to do Don Giovanni the rogue that we are desperate to be, or to be with, even if all along hoping to see punished.

-## How do you balance a "dramma giocosa" about Don Juan, in post-#metoo 2019?
+## How do you balance a "dramma giocoso" about Don Juan, in post-#metoo 2019?

 The #metoo movement is a sea of change in how we openly talk about power and sex in the career.
 It has certainly already brought about shocking changes in the opera world and caused opera companies and stage unions to urgently address the problem of sexual intimidation in the work place.